-A master in business administration, perhaps more widely known by its abbreviation “MBA,” is a desirable graduate degree intended to advance a student’s skills and knowledge — and therefore advance their career.
+A master’s in business administration, perhaps more widely known by its abbreviation “MBA,” is a desirable graduate degree intended to advance a student’s skills and knowledge — and therefore advance their career.
 If earning an MBA is one of your personal and professional goals, you’ve already taken the first step by asking, “What is an MBA program?”
 Let’s find some answers for you!

-What is an MBA Program?: An Overview
+What is a Master’s in Business Administration Program?: An Overview

 To begin, we’ll start with the basics: an academic program is a course of study: a defined set of requirements for earning a degree or certificate or even declaring a major, minor, or concentration.
 An MBA program is simply a specific type of academic program.